 Judging from the evidence, the team believes that the Fort Ancient people made repairs to the effigy about 900 years ago.
 There has also been recent evidence of an erased coil that once existed near the head of the serpent, as if the structure was changed or improved, or a failed design abandoned.

-Why there are no Hopewell artifacts in the vicinity of Serpent Mound remains a mystery, especially since it’s located in the center of the Hopewell Heartland in Ohio and near other known Hopewell earthworks.
+Why there are no major Hopewell sites in the vicinity of Serpent Mound remains a mystery, especially since it’s located in the center of the Hopewell Heartland in Ohio and near other known Hopewell earthworks.
 However, it may be that Serpent Mound was “used” by all three traditions—the Adena, Hopewell and Fort Ancient, but that only the Adena and Fort Ancient felt compelled to bury some of their dead near the effigy.
-Or, the site could be from the Fort Ancient, who came after the Hopewell, therefore it wouldn’t contain any of their artifacts.
+Or, the site could be from the Fort Ancient, who came after the Hopewell, therefore it wouldn’t contain many of their artifacts.
 As with much about the Mound Builders, we simply don’t know for sure.
 There are even some who believe Serpent Mound, or at least the “sacred” site on which it was built, dates back even further in time, possibly even thousands of years before the Adena, but that’s a different story.

 FAR LEFT One of the first surveys of Serpent Mound done by Squier and Davis in the 1800s.
 LEFT The “head” of the bluff located below the head of the serpent.
 Notice how it could appear as the head of a snake.
 Image from Ohio History Connection.
 ABOVE A LIDAR image of Serpent Mound and the surrounding area.
 Image from Ohio History Connection.
 BELOW An old post card of Serpent Mound in the public domain.